Gambling Online 101

 Testing a Platform Before You Commit

 Treat your first interaction like a job interview for the operator.
 Create an account and verify your identity before depositing anything.
-Send a simple question to customer support (how long are withdrawals taking this week?) and see how quickly a human responds.
+Send a simple question to customer support and see how quickly a human responds.
 Browse the responsible gambling section; if it is buried or missing, walk away.
 Pull up the cashier and confirm the withdrawal methods you need are actually available (PayPal, ACH, Play+, bank wire), and check the posted processing times.
 Search the operator name on Reddit and Trustpilot, focusing on complaints from the last 90 days.
 Old issues may have been resolved; recent ones probably have not.

 Pro Tip